Easy cultivation and increased yields

 Raised vegetable garden beds create a compact growing area with close plant spacing.
 Also, the reduction of foot-traffic aisles (no long rows to walk between) increases your veggie-growing area and preserves soil from compaction.
 Additionally, the soil in raised beds warm up earlier in the spring so you can get an earlier start to the growing season!

 Raised beds are higher off the ground making it easier to take care of them.
 How so?
 The height means less bending over and therefore it’s easier to plant, weed, and harvest.

 The elevation of a raised vegetable garden bed improves drainage and oxygenation in heavy clay soils.

-Fertilizer conservation: the leveled box and level soil line prevent surface runoff of nutrients, therefore reducing fertilizer use and saving money.
-And when using nutrient-rich Soil3, you shouldn’t need to fertilize for up to for years anyway – we’ve tested growing vegetables in Soil3 for up to 4 years without additional fertilizer.
+- Fertilizer conservation: the leveled box and level soil line prevent surface runoff of nutrients, therefore reducing fertilizer use and saving money.
+And when using nutrient-rich Soil3, you shouldn’t need to fertilize for up to four years anyway – we’ve tested growing vegetables in Soil3 for up to 4 years without additional fertilizer.
 We recommend topdressing with more Soil3 every planting season to topoff the volume.

 The yield of a 1 sq. ft. garden area is typically ½ pound of fresh produce.
-Doc's Raised Garden Kits are 32 sq. ft. each, so that’s 16 lbs of fresh produce per season.
-Here in the South, we can get in at least 3 growing seasons a year, so that’s 48 lbs. of produce out of your Doc's Kit in one year!
+Our Raised Garden Kits are 8 sq. ft.
+Root Pouches, so that’s 4 lbs of fresh produce per season.
+Here in the South, we can get in at least 4 growing seasons a year, so that’s 16 lbs. of produce out of each Root Pouch in one year!

 In-house discussion continues with agreement that in the South we can get in 4 growing seasons EASILY, and if you time everything just right, you can even get in 5 seasons.
-That’s a potential of 80 lbs. of produce in one Doc's Kit in one year!
+That’s a potential of 20 lbs. of produce in one Root Pouch in one year!